UDOOboard/Neo-Docs/docs/03_Basic_Setup/05_Serial_Debug_Console.md

 ## Connecting via Serial from Linux

-* Connect the serial port of UDOO DUAL/QUAD (CN6) to your PC using the micro USB cable.
+* Connect the serial port of UDOO NEO to your PC using the micro USB cable.

 * Type